Mary Woodhouse

 Mary Woodhouse, Lady Killigrew (d.
 1656), musician and correspondent of Constantijn Huygens, was the daughter of Henry Woodhouse (MP) of Hickling and Waxham, and Anne Bacon, daughter of Sir Nicholas Bacon.
-(Some sources say she was a daughter of the Woodhouse family of Kimberley, Norfolk.)
+(Without support, some sources instead say she was a daughter of the Woodhouse family of Kimberley, Norfolk.)
 She may have been the "Woodhouse" appointed Maid of Honour to Anne of Denmark in December 1603.

 Lady Killigrew

 She married Sir Robert Killigrew of Lothbury and Hanworth, a courtier and politician, in 1604.
 Her sister Anne married her third husband Sir Julius Caesar, Master of the Rolls, in April 1615.
 Lucy Russell, Countess of Bedford sent Lady Killigrew an invitation, seeing an opportunity to be a peace-maker for Sir Thomas Overbury, writing, "I doubt not but so well to play the umpire, as shall end Sir Thomas Overberie's quarrels, which I very much desire for both your sakes, and to witness the charity of your affectionate friend Bedford."

 In May 1613, Robert Killigrew was caught talking to Overbury, a prisoner in the Tower of London, and sent to the Fleet Prison for a short time.
 He was later accused of involvement in Overbury's murder, because he had supplied white powder to his patron, the Earl of Somerset, but exonerated.
 At the funeral of Anne of Denmark in 1619, Lady Killigrew walked in procession with the ladies of the queen's privy chamber.

 The Killigrews's circle of friends included; the poet John Donne, the philosopher Francis Bacon, the courtier Sir John Finet, the musician Nicholas Lanier, Jacques Gaultier the royal lutenist and favourite of the Marquess of Buckingham, and the artist and inventor Cornelius Drebbel.

 She met Constantijn Huygens at her house in Lothbury in London in 1622 and they kept up a correspondence.
 Huygens was attracted to her, and later wrote a Latin poem mentioning her "snow-white throat" and "divine voice".
 This did not please Huygen's friend Dorothea van Dorp.

 Killigrew had a house near Hampton Court, called Kineton or Kempton Park and in May 1623 the king saw the garden or "designment of a fine ground", a pretty lodge, a gracious lady (Mary Killigrew), a fair maid (probably Anne Killigrew), and the pools, deer, and heronry.